prodigy4440/shopping-cart-service/README.md

 To see your applications health enter url `http://localhost:8081/healthcheck`

-Run with Docker Compose
+Running full application
 ---

-docker-compose -d
+Start With:: docker-compose up -d

+Stop With::  docker-compose down --remove-orphans

 Swagger Documentation
 ---